-The user documentation covers the background and purpose of DHIS 2 together with instructions and explanations of how to perform data entry, meta-data set-up, import and export of data, aggregation, reporting and other topics related to the usage of the software.
-The implementation guide is targeted at implementers and super-users and addresses subjects such as system design, database development, data harmonization, analysis, deployment, human resources needed and integration with other systems.
-The end user manual is a light-weight version of the user documentation meant for end users such as district records officers and data entry clerks.
-You might want to go directly to the installation, Web API or Apps section.
+The User guide covers the background and purpose of DHIS 2 together with instructions and explanations of how to perform data entry, meta-data set-up, import and export of data, aggregation, reporting and other topics related to the usage of the software.
+The Implementer guide is targeted at implementers and super-users and addresses subjects such as system design, database development, data harmonization, analysis, deployment, human resources needed and integration with other systems.
+The End user manual is a light-weight version of the User guide meant for end users such as district records officers and data entry clerks.

 The slide sets can be used for DHIS 2 training and presentations, and are being used at the DHIS 2 Academies.